- What is dehumidification?

 With our commercial dehumidifiers power consumption will vary greatly with use.
 Some are built for extremely large or damp environments and actually run on 220V instead of the 110V found in most home receptacles.
 The larger motors and fans found in these units also lend themselves to greater power consumption.

+This is one of the dehumidifier FAQs that shouldn't be overlooked as reducing moisture at the source can help to reduce the problem before it starts.
 There are several other things you can do, in conjunction with the use of a dehumidifier, to help reduce the level of humidity in your home.
 First, make sure there are no leaks or seepage in and around your home.
 Improper landscaping, leaking pipes, faulty gutters and clogged drains can all increase the amount of water and moisture in and around your home.
 Next, use your dryer.
 Some of us like to allow certain articles of clothing to air dry for fear of shrinkage in the dryer.
 By allowing laundry to air dry in your home, you are increasing the overall humidity levels.
 Always remember to use exhaust fans whenever possible.
 While using the dryer helps, inspect the vent to make sure it is actually vented to the exterior of your home and inspect the hose for cracks or leaks.
 In the bathroom and kitchen exhaust fans can quickly remove excess moisture out of your home.
 By keeping doors open in your home you can allow air to circulate from room to room.
 By allowing heat to circulate, you can bring warm air to colder places where moisture is likely to condense.
 Lastly, it always helps to air out your home from time to time.

 How often you run a dehumidifier depends on several factors, mainly - How humid is the space and what type of space is it?
 For living spaces, you may not want to run the dehumidifier as often since a common byproduct is heat.
 For instance, if the house is empty during the day while you are at work, it would be prudent to run the dehumidifier throughout the day with it set to shut off after a specified number of hours.
 This works really well when you also have and HVAC that can be programmed to cool the house more right before you get home.
 The less moisture in the air, the quicker the temperature will drop.
 If the space is a very humid or non-living space, it would be better to run the dehumidifier all throughout the hotter, wetter months where humidity levels are higher.
 For crawlspaces or basements running the dehumidifier throughout the humid season or year round is ideal.
 It reduces humidity levels in that space but also helps manage the temperature and humidity in the spaces above the basement or crawlspace.
 Every situation will be slightly different, but these are good general rules to follow.